mahouboy23/IB-notes/Points.md

     - Elements contributing to the emotional depth of the photograph.
     - The narrative depth encapsulated within a single visual.
-- **Interconnectedness with Literary Themes**

-    - Identifying motifs in both texts that reinforce poverty's impact.
-    - Complementary insights from different mediums enriching understanding.
 - **Historical Context and Societal Commentary**

     - Exploring other artworks from the same era and similar representations.